Josh Smith Player Props: Rangers vs. Tigers

-The Texas Rangers, including Josh Smith and his .423 slugging percentage in past 10 games, including two extra-base hits but no homers), take on starter Alex Faedo and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.
+Josh Smith -- with a slugging percentage of .423 in his past 10 games, including two extra-base hits -- will be in action for the Texas Rangers versus the Detroit Tigers, with Joey Wentz on the hill, on May 31 at 1:10 PM ET.

 Josh Smith Game Info & Props vs. the Tigers